mlissner/michaeljaylissner.com/content/on-memory.md

 As we progress in science, the time is going to come when we can transfer memories from one person to another.
 They exist in some material form (as proteins I believe), and thus should be measurable, copyable, etc.

-One interesting thing however that was captured both in an excellent <a href="http://www.wnyc.org/shows/radiolab/episodes/2008/02/14">Radiolab show</a>, and in Cormac McCarthy's <i>The Road</i>, is the destructive power of recalling a memory.
+One interesting thing however that was captured both in an excellent <a href="http://www.wnyc.org/shows/radiolab/episodes/2008/02/14">Radiolab show</a>, and in Cormac McCarthy's *The Road*, is the destructive power of recalling a memory.

 It's interesting.
 As McCarthy states, "...each memory recalled must do some violence to its origins."
 According to Radiolab, McCarthy is right on the money.
 In their show, they explain that as we think about a memory, really we are constructing it from fragments of that memory, recreating how we imagine it was.
 Unfortunately though, the next time that we recall that memory, we lose some accuracy because we can't quite keep track of which parts we constructed the last time, and which parts were there from the beginning.